Suosihe/volcano_LTR/README.md

 ***Question: Families names***

-Using the volcano.sh script

-Four input files are essential.
+Using the volcano.sh script, four input files are essential.

-`-l` option is the result of LTR_retriver (in EDTA) and ends with pass.list.
+`-l` option is the result of `LTR_retriver` (in `EDTA`) and ends with `pass.list`.

-`-f` option is the reference genome, which usually ends in mod if you are using EDTA as an input file.
+`-f` option is the reference genome, which usually ends in mod if you are using `EDTA` as an input file.

 `-n` option is the prefix you defined.

 `-s` option is the genome size file.
-If you are using prepare.sh, the file name is len.
+If you are using `prepare.sh`, the file name is 'len'.

 The ptional parameters：